scottthewebdev/salestailwindapp/README.md

 # SalesTailwindApp
 A small demo storefront built for learning and demos.
-Demonstrates product, shopping cart, checkout flows, and AI assistant.
+Demonstrates AI assistant, client-side caching, dynamic form generation, product, shopping cart, and checkout flows.
 Leverages server-side rendering, signals, routes, services, states, client-side caching, and dynamic forms as a service driven by schemas, where data is returned as models.
 Styled using Tailwind CSS and DaisyUI.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.2.